 The Yellowstone Youth Conservation Corps provides an opportunity for young people aged 14-17 to come work, live, and learn in Yellowstone National Park.

-The committee requested the park change Mount Doane to "First People's Mountain" and that Hayden Valley be changed to "Buffalo People's Valley."
 In 2022, the USGS, based on a recommendation by the NPS, changed the name of Mount Doane to First People's Mountain.

 Native Student Opportunities